SQL Server Architecture (Explained)

 • TDS stands for Tabular Data Stream.

-• All 3 protocols use TDS packets.
-TDS is encapsulated in Network packets.
-This enables data transfer from the client machine to the server machine.
+• TDS is encapsulated in network packets, enabling data transfer from the client machine to the server machine.

-• TDS was first developed by Sybase and is now Owned by Microsoft
+• TDS was first developed by Sybase and is now owned by Microsoft.

 Relational Engine